11 fun playgrounds on the Gold Coast

 The fun doesn’t stop there in this area, adjacent to this park; you will find another larger flying fox.

-Nestled in the center of the Gold Coast is the serene botanical gardens.
-Green parklands, floral garden beds & sprawling lawns are bordered by pathways, an open lake, and large shady trees.
+Nestled in the heart of the Gold Coast is the serene botanical gardens.
+Green parklands, floral garden beds and sprawling lawns are bordered by pathways, an open lake, and large shady trees.

-On the western side of the gardens is the new fully shaded playground, which opened in 2016 and incorporates lots of wooden features to blend in with the natural surroundings.
-The two showstoppers in the playground, suitable for the older children are the large slide and wooden climbing fort.
-Catering to the younger children is a small tree house structure and slide, a seesaw, wooden balance beams and the old favourite swings.
+On the western side of the gardens is a fully shaded playground.
+It incorporates lots of wooden features to blend in with the natural surroundings.
+The two showstoppers in the playground, suitable for the older children, are the large slide and wooden climbing fort.
+Catering to the younger children is a small treehouse structure and slide, a seesaw, wooden balance beams and the old favourite swings.

 Tip: Keep an eye out for local fun events and food trucks picnics that are hosted in the gardens.